EMBRYOPSIDA Pirani & Prado

 The perianth may quite sharply differentiated into a calyx and corolla, or both whorls may be petal-like, but in either case the inner whorl completely surrounds the floral apex and the stamens are borne inside it.
 In some of the few other monocots studied, development may be somewhat different.
 For floral development, see Endress (1995b) in part.
 In those few commelinids where floral developmental genes have been studied in detail, expression of the B-class gene orthogue of PISTILLATA seems to be restricted to the stamens/staminode and petals (Adam et al. 2007); this may be connected with the more fully bicyclic nature of the perianth in most commelinids.
 Starch-containing pollen is common, but has not been found in Hanguanaceae or Dasypogonaceae (only one species of the latter examined) and in some species of Haemodoraceae, Bromeliaceae, etc. Broad embryos may be a synapomorphy at about this level.

-Some morphological information about the commelinids is summarized by Givnish et al. (1999).
+Some morphological information about the commelinids is summarized by Givnish et al. (1999); for silica bodies, see Benvenuto et al. (2015).

 Classification.
 Givnish et al. (1999) erected a classification of four superorders and 10 orders for the commelinids based on a rbcL phylogeny.
 A.P.G.
 III (2009) recognises four orders; these are well supported clades with stable contents, Dasypogonaceae being the only family of uncertain position.